hasnainrabby/quize_app/README.md

 A new Flutter project.
 Simple General Knowledge Question App.

 ## Getting Started
-Adding image in project.UI design.Create model class Question.Create Question Bank inside List.
+Adding image in project.UI design.Create model class Question.Create Question Bank inside List.Elevated Button(True,False,Forward,Backword),SnackBar
-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: